IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/orchestration-cxml.md

 It is important to note that the `WaybillLineItem` has been added **only in the context of sharing Air Waybill data**.
 When looking at Operations, digital twins shall be used (`Piece`, `Item`, `Product`, etc.)

+### TransportMovement information
+XFWB movement and routing details are mapped to `TransportMovement` objects.
+The proper linkage, starting from the `Waybill` is to to go through the `Booking` object which refers to the contractual engagements between a carrier and the freight forwarder.
+The various `TransportMovement`(s) planned for the transportation of the goods need to be linked to the `Booking` as an `ActivitySequence`.

 ### Usage of OtherCharge object
 The `OtherCharge` object is used to record all charges, it refers to `<ram:ApplicableLogisticsAllowanceCharge>` grouping in XFWB message.
 Code List 1.2 "Other Charge Code" is used to properly identify the charges associated with the Prepaid/Collect indicator.